getyoti/yoti-python-sdk/README.md

 1. Install the SDK: `python setup.py develop`
 1. Execute in the main project dir: `py.test`

-For information on testing with multiple Python versions, see [VERSION-SUPPORT.md](/VERSION-SUPPORT.md)
+See [.travis.yml](/.travis.yml) for compatibility with Python versions.

 ## API Coverage